 How Should You Workout To Make This Happen?

 If you want to build muscle while losing body fat, you need to train your ass off.
 This means training with high intensity, and getting stronger in the 5-20 rep range.

-- Train upper and lower body 2 times each per week.
+- Train upper and lower body 2 times each week.
 Training each muscle group twice a week has been proven to build more muscle than lower frequencies.
-An example training program using this set up will be displayed below.
+An example training program using this setup will be displayed below.

 - Train as much as your schedule will allow.
-This one is super simple, the more you train the more muscle you can build and the faster you’ll lose weight.
+This one is super simple, the more you train, the more muscle you can build, and the faster you’ll lose weight.
 The more you train and recover from, the better.
-If you can only train consistency 3 times per week, you better be making those 3 days count.
+If you can only train consistently 3 times per week, you better be making those 3 days count.

 - Use big, compound movements.
 I’ve gone over this in so many articles but to gain the most muscle possible, you want to use compound movements for the majority of your training.
 I’ve told you my favorites before: squats, bench, overhead press, deadlifts, rows, pull-ups, and dips.
 Pick exercises that allow you to lift the most weight and have been proven to build muscle for YOU.
 If you feel like you aren’t building as much muscle and progressing as quickly, pick something else.
 The best movements are the ones that give YOUR body a growth response.

 - Keep trying to break rep PRs until you can’t anymore.
 If you want to achieve a solid body recomp, you need to continue using the same movements and beat your records on them.
 If you’re not stronger in 6 months than you are now, you’re doing something wrong.
 This means you keep hammering the same movements until you literally can’t add weight or beat your reps anymore.
 When that happens, switch to another exercise and start getting stronger on that.
 Repeat this process forever, don’t switch exercises every week trying to “confuse the body”, that shit is bullshit and will ensure you go nowhere fast.